eferrara3/eferrara3.github.io/README.md

 ### Topics Explored:
 - Responsive design using `@media` queries
+- ~~Creating graphs in CSS/HTML~~
-- Creating graphs in CSS/HTML
+- Creating graphs using JavaScript and the Chart.js library